aws-samples/aws-bootstrap-kit-examples/source/3-landing-page-cicd/README.md

     ![The home page of the SSO portal with the AWS Account card](../../doc/landing-page-with-cicd-add-to-devopsengineers-group-2.png)

-1. Click on the the main account row to expand it
+1. Click on the *main* account row to expand it

     ![The home page of the SSO portal with the AWS Account card and the list of account expanded](../../doc/landing-page-with-cicd-add-to-devopsengineers-group-3.png)